diegoasanch/diegoasanch/README.md

 # Hi 👋, I'm Diego

 I'm a Computer engineering student and web developer from __Venezuela__, currently living in __Argentina__.
 I love science and space 🔭🌌.
-Right now I work as a front-end developer at [capicua](https://wearecapicua.com/).
+Right now I work as a front-end developer at [capicua](https://wearecapicua.com/) and freelancer on fiverr.

 ### Things I code with